maxilian/sre-jenkins-chef/pipeline-instruction.md

                 --env POSTGRES_PASSWORD=pg8675309 \
                 --network test-network  \
                 --publish 5432:5432 \
-                --detach postgres:9.1
+                --detach postgres:9.0
             fi
             '''
         }
     }
     ```

-3. The Full Jenkinsfile script for this project will be like this [link](./jenkinsfile)
+3. The Full Jenkinsfile script for this project will be like this [link](./jenkinsfile).
+This jenkinsfile include build stages to create Docker images and deploying stages to nodes.
 4. To run Jenkins Pipeline we can use `Build Now` button within pipeline menu.
 Other method is using webhooks from github repo config which can trigger build automatically when code commited to repo, but in this case we should press the button manually since we don't expose jenkins server to public.

     ![Build Now](./images/build-now.png "Build Now")